 Although this is a rare type of migraine, there are still similar and varied typical common and classical migraine triggers including stress and food reactions to the main culprits: chocolate, oranges, salami, hormones and the weather.

 Please scroll down to read about Ophthalmoplegic migraine and the dangers of its extreme symptoms like paralysis.

 I never leave home without my sunglasses.

-There are studies being done on POTs lenses that have very promising results.
+Studies have been done on POTs lenses that have very promising results.
 I have recently found a specialist here in Australia.
+Yeah!

 recorded abnormal brain activity (known as hyper-activation) when